-Prior to importing the material data file ensure the file is not open in another process (e.g. Microsoft® Excel®.)
+Prior to importing the material data file ensure the file is not open in another process (for example, in Microsoft[®] Excel[®].)

-Click the Speedstack Materials Library button to open the Library, and then click Import CSV Library to open the Import dialog.
+Click the Speedstack Materials Library button to open the Library, and then click Import CSV Library to open the Import Library dialog.